| What types of boats can I finance with Essex?

 We offer financing options for: Standard & Custom Power or Sail Boats, Multi-Hull Boats, Pontoon Boats, and Electric Boats 1997 model year and newer.
 Pleasure use rates published on Essex websites are available for boats 2007 model year and newer.
 Different rates apply for model years 1997 - 2006.

-We also offer financing options for High Performance Boats, Houseboats, Older Boats (1970 – 1996), Antique & Classic Boats (1919 - 1969), Wooden Boats and Repowers.
+We also offer financing options for High Performance Boats, Houseboats, Older Boats (1970 – 1996), Antique & Classic Boats (1919 - 1969) and Wood Hull Boats.
 Different rates, down payment requirements, and restrictions may apply.

 Essex does not offer financing for vessels capable of speeds greater than 99 mph.